(813) 600-5592 CALL US FOR QUOTE or FREE INFO and Build Your Dream Gas Fire Feature!

 Lighter than air.
 Low pressure gas.
-What's not lit, goes up & ignite in your face.
+What's not lit, goes up & can ignite in your face.
 Cleaner gas.
 Holes up or down (best up).
-Overstate what you need in BTU's.
-Bigger not better w/ burners; or burns faster than can supply = low flames.
-Run 1-2x size of the pipe they say; min 3/4" pipe; best >1" as its the "fuel tank".
+Overstate what you need in BTU's to gas fitter; 150,000 BTU min to Fire Table and 250,000 BTU min to Fire Pit.
+Bigger not better w/ burners; or usually burns faster than can be supplied = lower flames.
+Run 1-2x size of the pipe they say; min 3/4" pipe; best >1" as it's the "fuel tank" to your fire feature, even if only from house to the fire feature.
 Leak Test

 Flare fittings are also called compression fittings are rounded - see above - and the males sides are designed to "seat" into the female sides (to become one).
 If you thread tape them then they cannot seat into one another and WILL Leak; if not now, later.